Echo-Stream/terraform-aws-control/README.md

 ## Control Terraform
-Terraform Module for HL7 Ninja Control Resources
+Terraform Module for Echo Stream Control Resources

 ### Important Note
 - Domain name and ACM certificate covering the domain Inputs are needed.
 This resources are created by Pre control TF.